Transitive closure: Algorithms

 Efficient algorithms for computing the transitive closure of the adjacency relation of a graph can be found in Nuutila (1995).
-Reducing the problem to multiplications of adjacency matrices achieves the time complexity of matrix multiplication, $O(n^{2.3728596})$.
+Reducing the problem to multiplications of adjacency matrices achieves the time complexity of fast matrix multiplication algorithms, $O(n^{2.3728596})$.
 However, this approach is not practical since both the constant factors and the memory consumption for sparse graphs are high (Nuutila 1995).
 The problem can also be solved by the Floyd–Warshall algorithm in $O(n^3)$, or by repeated breadth-first search or depth-first search starting from each node of the graph.

 For directed graphs, Purdom's algorithm solves the problem by first computing its condensation DAG and its transitive closure, then lifting it to the original graph.
 Its runtime is $O(m+\mu n)$, where $\mu$ is the number of edges between its strongly connected components.

 More recent research has explored efficient ways of computing transitive closure on distributed systems based on the MapReduce paradigm.